gsmainclusivetechlab/b4ll-callcentre/docs/voice/usecases.md

 sidebar_label: Use Cases
 ---

-For the voice biometrics showcase it is possible to have access to the use cases in the following table and described below.
-These use cases aim to address different possibilities that can be approached with the use of voice verification.
+This section describes the use cases used for the voice biometrics showcase.These use cases aim to address different possibilities that can be approached with the use of voice verification.
 However, depending on the operator's needs, these solutions can be changed and adapted to simulate other everyday situations.

 |                        Use Case                         |                                                                      Description                                                                       |
 | :-----------------------------------------------------: | :----------------------------------------------------------------------------------------------------------------------------------------------------: |